-Meet Our Prize-Winning Faculty.
+Meet Our Prize-Winning Research Fellows.

 Molecular Biologist.
 Fellow since 2016, formerly Vice President of Discovery Technologies at the Schering-Plough Research Institute.